Aladin273/CosmicDescent/README.md

 # Cosmic Descent
-Cosmic Descent is a simple 2D-3D game created using Unreal Engine 5
+Cosmic Descent is a 2D-3D platformer game created using Unreal Engine 5